diofant/diofant/docs/tutorial/simplification.rst

 Example: Continued Fractions
 ============================

-Let's use SymPy to explore continued fractions.
+Let's use Diofant to explore continued fractions.
 A `continued fraction
 <http://en.wikipedia.org/wiki/Continued_fraction>`_ is an expression of the
 form